FuelLabs/sway/docs/book/src/blockchain-development/external_code.md

 - It can only be used with other contracts.
 Scripts, predicates, and library code cannot be run externally.
 - If you change the implementation contract, you must maintain the same order of previous storage variables and types, as this is what has been stored in the proxy storage.
+- You can't use the call stack in another call frame before you use `run_external`.
+You can only use the call stack within the call frame that contains `run_external`.